razorRun/react-native-vlc-media-player/README.md

 ## TODO

-1. Android video Aspect ratio is not working.
+1. Android video Aspect ratio does not work.

 ## Use